mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3821 Civilian Vehicles.md

 VVEHICLEEHICLE D DESIGNESIGN

 STEP ONE: CAPACITY
-Capacity is measured in cubic metres (abbreviated M^3 hereafter).
+Capacity is measured in cubic meters (abbreviated M^3 hereafter).
 The shape taken by this volume is not relevant here.
 For large components, the shape will be dictated by the shape of the object.
 Smaller components or systems made up of many small